 - Take a fresh piece of paper and write a simple structure from the original document.

 - Try to visualize how would you do the whole thing and see in your mind that you’re gaining their Workplace cooperation in the whole process.

 Second section: A how-to guide

 This section will help you implement the things you have planned for.
 This part is hard.
-But if you follow the steps below you will gain their cooperation in workplace without any hassle.
+But if you follow the steps below, you will gain their cooperation in the workplace without any hassle.

 - Deal with the questionnaire: Look at the questionnaire.
 Can you answer them all?
 If yes, write down all your answers and then give a short presentation on the queries of your team.
-If you can’t answer all then pick them out and do a session of brainstorming.
-Ask them to come up with ideas to solve the particular queries which no-one has any idea about.
-The select the best alternative.
+If you can’t answer all, then pick them out and do a session of brainstorming.
+Ask them to come up with ideas to solve the particular queries which no one has any idea about.
+They select the best alternative.

 - Motivation time: Once this part is done, now you need to tell them why you need their cooperation.
 This is the time when you need to motivate them to listen.
 You will only gain their cooperation when they’re motivated enough.

 - Tell them how: This is one of the most important parts of the whole process.
 While trying to gain their cooperation, they forget to guide employees about how to do the work.
-As a result, even after gaining the cooperation the project fails to achieve the deliverables expected out of it.
-As per the structure tell them step by step about how to start the process, how to meet the ends and how to finish.
+As a result, even after gaining the cooperation, the project fails to achieve its deliverables.
+As per the structure, tell them to step by step about how to start the process, meet the ends, and finish.
 Promise them to be there whenever they need you.
-For that, an essential part is to create an open door policy.
-Along with that create an automatic feedback system which will allow you to control the whole process and not worry about course corrections at a later stage.
+For that, an essential part is to create an open-door policy.
+Along with that, create an automatic feedback system that will allow you to control the whole process and not worry about course corrections later.

 You may wonder why we have etched out the entire process from beginning to completion in this article.
 The reason is gaining cooperation is not a quick fix.
 It’s a process and sometimes very long.
 So only talking about a few things will not gain cooperation at the workplace.
 You need to do the whole thing, again and again, and again.